Why Japan's Engineering Managers Burn Out: Three Separations You Must Make in the AI Era

 Overview

 “Engineering management is a punishment game.”
 In Japan this phrase has crossed over from grumbling into a structural diagnosis.
-It is backed by data, not just sentiment: 96% of Japanese line managers also do individual-contributor work1; only 21.4% of non-managers say they want to become a manager—the lowest level among comparable economies2; and Gallup’s most recent global poll puts Japanese employee engagement at 6%, the worst in the developed world3.
+It is backed by data, not just sentiment: 96% of Japanese line managers also do individual-contributor work1; only 21.4% of non-managers say they want to become a manager—the lowest level among comparable economies2; and Gallup’s State of the Global Workplace 2024 puts Japanese employee engagement at 6%, the worst in the developed world3.
 In April 2026, Nikkei Business argued explicitly that the absence of US-style technical career tracks (Engineer → Senior → Staff → Principal → Distinguished) is what funnels every senior engineer through a single management gate4.

 A short note on language for international readers: the phrase translated here as “punishment game” (batsu-ge-mu, 罰ゲーム) is a Japanese workplace idiom for a role nobody wants because it grinds people down.
 It was popularized by the labor researcher Yuji Kobayashi in his 2024 award-winning book Kanrishoku ga Batsu-Game ni Naru (“Management as a Punishment Game”).
 “Playing manager” (pureiingu manēja) is the local term for a manager who must keep delivering individual contributor output on top of management duties—what English-speaking readers might call a “working manager,” but with stronger expectations on the IC side.
 Both terms appear repeatedly in the data below.